-Tagsaction plan, capacity building, change, change management, coaching, communication, journals, leaders, leadership, moral purpose, motivation, planning, positive school culture, professional development, reflective, relationship buidling, relationship building, school, school change, school culture, school improvement, school mission, school reform, school transformation, school vision, teacher effectivness, teaching, turnaround, vision
+Tagsaction plan, capacity building, change, change management, coaching, communication, conflict resolution, effective schools, instruction, journals, leaders, leadership, moral purpose, motivation, planning, positive school culture, problem-solving, professional development, reflective, relationship buidling, relationship building, relationships, school, school change, school culture, school improvement, school mission, school reform, school transformation, school turnaround, school vision, teacher effectivness, teaching, transformation, turnaround, vision

 Leadership and Newton’s First Law of Motion

 Applying Laws of Physics to leadership?
 What am I thinking?
 Well, Bro.
 Carl, my high school physics teacher would be proud or maybe impressed that I remember any of my physics.

 Newton’s First Law of Motion reads: “An object at rest will remain at rest unless acted on by an outside force.
 An object in motion continues in motion with the same speed and in the same direction unless acted upon by an outside force.”
 This law is often called "the law of inertia.”